aritra108/amazon-clone/README.md

 ## Main Features
 1. Single Page Application
 2. User Authentication using Firebase Authetication
-3. Payment Functionality using Stripe
+3. Payment Functionality using Stripe and Firebase Cloud Functions
 4. Storing Orders of the user using Cloud Firestore

 ## Other Features